RedHat-UX/red-hat-design-system/elements/rh-video-embed/docs/10-style.md

 ### Focus

-On focus, the entire video element is outlined by a focus ring, and the play button uses the same opacity as the hover state.
+On focus, the entire video embed element is outlined by a focus ring, and the play button uses the same opacity as the hover state.

 <div class="grid xs-two-columns">
   <uxdot-example width-adjustment="420px">